nyangweso-rodgers/computer-science-docs/README.md

     - __Assemblers__: for translating low-level Assembly language to __binary__

-- __Common bugs__
+7. __Common bugs__
     - __Syntactic Errors__: caused when one breaks the expected form or structure of the language.
     - __Semantic Errors (Logical Errors)__: the program fails to produce the desired output.
     - __Run - time Errors__: Unlike __semantic errors__, this type of error interrupt the program ad prevents it from executig further - they are usually  caused by unexpected result of some computation within the source code. e.g.,
         - ZeroDivisionError
         - StackOverflowError
         - IndexOutofBoundError

-# Software Development Methodologies
-- # Waterfall Development
+8. __Microservices__: generally meant to describe an approach to __software development__ that involves de-composing application functionality into individual components that can be deployed separately from each other, and typically communicate via __application programming interfaces__ or __APIs__.
+Common __characteristics of microservices__ include:
+    - Support HTTP/REST protocols
+    - Implement JSON or XML format for data exchange
+    - Deployed via a containerization framework, such as Docker
+    - Dynamically scaled on public or private cloud infrastructure
+    - Often use noSQL or microSQL or key value stores to persist data

+    __Benefits of a microservices__ architecture may include:
+    - Improved resilience and fault tolerance due to service function isolation
+    - Improved scalability with the ability to individually scale services as needed
+    - Extreme reusability with standardized interface definitions
+    - Easier polyglot support since separate services can be built in different programming languages
+    - Easier migration since services can be re-architected or re-built with different technologies while supporting the same API definition to minimize disruption

+    The opposite of a __microservices__ approach would be a “__monolithic__” application where all functionality is part of a single program running in a single environment. __Problem in monolithic application__:
+    - There is a team of developers working on the application : Modules dependency & every developer needs to understand each & every modules.
+    - We need that new team members must quickly become productive
+    - The application must be easy to understand and modify
+    - We want to practice continuous deployment of the application
+    - We must run multiple instances of the application on multiple machines in order to satisfy scalability and availability requirements
+    - We not able to take advantage of emerging technologies (frameworks, programming languages, etc)

+9. __Software Development Methodologies__
-You figure out everything you need to do and document them (requirements).
+    - __Waterfall Development__: You figure out everything you need to do and document them (requirements).
 Like a _waterfall_, there's no way to go back up unless you start over again.
 You move on to the next phase when current phase is completed.

-- # Agile Development
-In __Agile Development__, you figure out some of the things you need to do at the beginning.
+    - __Agile Development__: In __Agile Development__, you figure out some of the things you need to do at the beginning.
 Then continously improve, evolve, collaborate and adapt as the development goes on.
 Some of the popular implementations of __Agile Development__ methodology include:
         - Scrum
         - Extreme Programming
         - Kanban
 # Object Oriented Programming
 __OOP__ is a programming technique that centers around thinking of code as __objects(entities)__ with _identities_, _attributes_, and _behaviours_. i.e., an ___object__ has a _name_, aa defined set of _attributes/characteristics_, and _behaviours_ or _actions_ the __object__ can perform.